aon3d/covid-face-shield/README.md

 - Wash your hands before removing prints
 - Wipe down tools with IPA before using them to remove prints
 - Wear a mask while handling prints
-- Touch points on printers (anywhere you might touch the machine) are wiped down regularly with IPA every 4h (e.g., twice a shift)
 - Do not enter the manufacturing area unless you are the designated operator on shift
 - Prints are immediately bagged after removal from the machine